gonzalober/grad-tech-test-python/README.md

 ## Tips

+The data set in the test ends at parent 4, but imagine that any number of parents and childs could be passed to this function.

 Spend time formatting your code and making it look nice.
 Tools like eslint do some amazing things 🕶